codeBud7/manager-readme/README.md

 At the end of the day, it is your career.
 We set your goals and I can help you achieve them.

 # 🔁 1:1s
-I prefer to have at least two 1:1 conversations per month with you.
+I prefer to have weekly 1:1 conversations with you.
 It's important for me to constantly stay in touch and get a better understanding about how you are doing and how I can support.
 The scheduled meeting is not a blocker for us to meet more often if a project requires it or if there's much to talk about.